SALE Out of Stock

 Description

-The same contents as the NSW Department of Education First Aid Box — built to FORM058 specifications — in a hi-vis red backpack that is identifiable as a first aid bag from across a playground, sports field, or excursion site.
-The reflective stripe and green first aid cross mean anyone on the ground can find it fast without asking.
+The same FORM058-compliant contents as the NSW Department of Education First Aid Box — in a hi-vis red backpack that anyone can locate from across a playground, sports field, or excursion site without asking.
+The reflective stripe and green first aid cross mean it is visible and identifiable in any environment where students are supervised away from the main building.

 Workplace Compliant